Jeremyyiu/Tennis_Score_Keeper/README.md

-# Tennis_Score_Keeper
+# Tennis Score Keeper

-Users can input player names and keep track of match scoring.
+This app allows users to input their player names and keep track of points being scored in a tennis match.